iingles/isaac-ingles-3790-final/README.md

     1. #### Custom events:

     1. #### Local Store:
+        Current store file is located at /src/store.js.
+        * __Note:__ *The folder "store" is a work in progress; I am splitting the store into individual files and have not implemented it yet.
+The active store file is still at /src/store.js.*
+        I use the local store throughout the application; most notably for
+        1. State of the active user; right now only the "loggedIn" property is used and changed when the "Logout" button is clicked or when the user logs back in.
+The username and password properties also update when the user logs in and the username can be seen above the "login" button in the left slideout menu.
+Source for that logic is in /src/components/shared/Header.vue and in /src/views/Login.vue.
+        1. Modal windows, which are triggered
+            * When a user attempts to logout
+            * When a user clicks "save" or "cancel" in the editor views
+            * When a user attempts to navigate away from an editor view without saving __Note:__*I broke this somehow but the code is still there*

+            Source for the modal windows is located in
+            * src/components/shared/Modal.vue
+            * src/components/shared/Header.vue
+            * the editor components located in /src/components/workspace
+            * /src/mixins/editorModal.js

 1. ### Present a form for user input that provides useful form validation and feedback:
    1. [Login Page](https://iingles-3790-final.netlify.com/login), source located at /src/views/Login.vue